goliatl/hy-r-intro/3_BasicFeatures/2_WritingAndAnnotating.md

 Sometimes we need to remove an object from the workspace.
 This can be done using `rm()` (for example, `rm(weight_kg)` would remove `weight_kg`).

 There is also a command for completely clearing your workspace: `rm(list = ls())`.
-This deletes **everything** in your current workspace.
+This deletes all objects currently in R's memory.
 Use this command with caution - there is no 'Undo' button in R. If you accidentally remove something, you will need to run your code again!

 #### 3. Code annotation